• Skip to primary navigation

 • ×

-Home » Soups and Salads » Vegan Laswa
+Home » Soups and Salads » Healthy Laswa Recipe

 Laswa is a vegetable stew that is a simple, relatively inexpensive, and pretty flexible dish.
 It's delicious and heartwarming and what's neat about this recipe is, you can add virtually whatever fresh produce you have on hand.

 Love Vegetable dishes?
-Try my Easy Ginataang Langka with Malunggay (Jackfruit in Coconut Milk), Paksing Demonyo (Devil’s Vegetable Soup), or Filipino Chop Suey!
+Try my Easy Ginataang Langka with Malunggay (Jackfruit in Coconut Milk), Paksing Demonyo (Devil's Vegetable Soup), Porbidang Kangkong, or wash it down with Red Juice.

 freshly cooked laswa in a bowl